Gain Expertise by Earning a Doctorate (Ph.D.) in Counseling Degree – Counselor Education and Supervision

 - The PhD in Counselor Education and Supervision program is CACREP accredited.
 Most Counselor Education departments at college and universities require counselor educators to graduate from a CACREP accredited PhD in Counselor Education and Supervision program.

-- By earning a PhD in Counselor Education and Supervision from a nonprofit university whose online programs ranked in the top five of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility, students will be set apart from others in the field.
+- By earning a PhD in Counselor Education and Supervision from a nonprofit university whose online programs ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility, students will be set apart from others in the field.

 - Tuition for our doctoral degrees, including the PhD in Counselor Education and Supervision degree, has not increased in four straight years.
 While many other online colleges have raised tuition, Liberty has been able to keep costs low as a nonprofit university.